corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/checkpoint-tooling.md

     ```

     You must specify `CheckpointAgent` as the logger name.
 3. Add the logger configuration.
-See below for a configuration example:
+See this configuration example:

     ```xml
     <RollingFile name="Checkpoint-Agent-RollingFile-Appender"